Apocalypse of Pseudo-Methodius: Spread and influence

-The Apocalypse marks the end of antiquity and the beginning of the Middle Ages.
+In Byzantine eschatology, Pseudo-Methodius marks the end of antiquity and the beginning of the Middle Ages.
 The document was frequently copied and readapted, in order to fit the cataclysmic events that occurred in a particular area and at a particular time.

-The spread and influence of the Apocalypse was so far reaching that, during the Mongol invasions of the 13th century, Russian Christians invoked the work of Pseudo-Methodius in order to explain the onslaught by using the historical and geographical explanations found within the text.
+The spread and influence of Pseudo-Methodius was so far reaching that, during the Mongol invasions of the 13th century, Russian Christians invoked the work of Pseudo-Methodius in order to explain the onslaught by using the historical and geographical explanations found within the text.
 As well, Christians believed Pseudo-Methodius had predicted the Mongols' arrival because of their lifestyle, dietary habits, and activities.
-However, Pelle notes that the Apocalypse was not popular in England before the Norman Conquests, despite the popularity of other eschatological literature there.
+However, Pelle notes that Pseudo-Methodius was not popular in England before the Norman Conquests, despite the popularity of other eschatological literature there.
 Of the almost twenty-four pre-twelfth century Latin manuscripts, only two were in English, and none were from before 1075.
 With the invasion of England by the Normans, however, one of the earliest English texts to explain the invasion of "heathens" on a Christian land included the Apocalypse of Pseudo-Methodius.
-The Apocalypse was invoked by Christians throughout the centuries in order to explain the turmoil they faced in their respective time and place.
-As well, it shaped Western Christendom's view of Islam through the Middle Ages, through various re-adaptions and translations.
+Pseudo-Methodius was invoked by Christians throughout the centuries in order to explain the turmoil they faced in their respective time and place.
+It shaped Western Christendom's view of Islam through the Middle Ages, through various re-adaptions and translations.
 With the fall of more Christian cities from the fourteenth century onwards, along with the fall of Constantinople in 1453, the Apocalypse of Pseudo-Methodius was invoked once again.

 Modern use

 Griffith notes, because of questions surrounding the historicity of the Apocalypse of Pseudo-Methodius, it is easy to dismiss the piece outright.
-However, for the historian, the Apocalypse sheds light on the environment of the age, and therefore the literature is still relevant.
+However, for the historian, Pseudo-Methodius sheds light on the environment of the age, and therefore the literature is still relevant.
 Furthermore, the literature is important because of the anonymity of its author.
 In a sense, this anonymity makes the work akin to "underground literature".
 Furthermore, the Apocalypse of Pseudo-Methodius allowed the population, regardless of locale, to maintain a "sense of seemingly rightful superiority", despite evidence to the contrary.